 Once you’ve signed over your policy, you’re no longer responsible for paying any premiums.
 You may need to check in with the buyer occasionally to let them know you’re still alive.

-Before selling your policy, consider:
+Before selling your policy, consider the following:

 - Your dependents.
 Will your family be in any financial danger without the life insurance payout?
 Can they pay for funeral arrangements without going into debt?